Georgia Cooking School

 We schedule these classes just for you based on you making a reservation and giving us a deposit.
 We offer classes for 2-8 people in our commercial kitchen.
 You pick a theme and we will send you sample menu options for your to chose from.
 Our culinary team offers a varitety of classes to chose from:

-- These are all hands on courses – you do most of the preparation yourself with your hands on work
+- These are all hands on courses – you do the preparation yourself with your hands on work

 - Choose & prepare seasonal fresh and local ingredients